Xfers/docs/source/index.md

 Name | Description
 ---- | ------------
-unclaimed | Payout has not been accepted by recipient.
-New Xfers user and payout has yet to be claimed. completed  | Payout has been completed.
+completed  | Payout has been completed.
 Existing Xfers user and payout has been credited to his account.